‘Venice once was dear,

 Most people visit Venice in summer or during the carnival season.
 There is another event, worth visiting – Regata Storica.
 It is a race of spectacular boats that resembles the times when Venice was one of the main sea powers.

 Ponte di Rialto is another old bridge that became a popular tourist destination.
 Various architects including Michelangelo had their own ideas about how the bridge should be designed.
 Yet, most of them were rejected as they would hinder river traffic.

 If you are a risky person, that is a special offer for you.
-That casino is told to be the oldest gamer place in the world.
+That casino is one of the oldest gamer places in the world.
 Moreover, it is also a place where Richard Wagner died in 1833.